5 Best WordPress Image Optimization Plugins Compared [2022]

 ShortPixel: The Verdict

-ShortPixel is definitely my personal favorite image optimizer plugin and I hope that I’ve been able to express that in this review.
-Their free plan includes a total of 100 images per month with no limit on file sizes, which is a plan that a lot of part-time bloggers will never grow out of…
+ShortPixel is my favorite image optimizer plugin, and I hope I’ve been able to express that in this review.
+Their free plan includes 100 images per month with no limit on file sizes, a plan many part-time bloggers will never grow out of…

 2. Optimole